Esequiel378/walmart-challenge-deployment/README.md

 variables from de [Backend](https://github.com/Esequiel378/walmart-challenge-backend) project.

-The best way to achieve this, is simple creating a symlinc with the [Backend](https://github.com/Esequiel378/walmart-challenge-backend) .env file, in order to avoid conflicts in the future
+The best way to achieve this, is just creating a symlinc with the [Backend](https://github.com/Esequiel378/walmart-challenge-backend) .env file, in order to avoid conflicts in the future